Criminal Defense Lawyer

 Miles handles a wide range of criminal defense matters in Virginia courts, including:

 - DUI/DWI charges — Virginia has some of the strictest DUI laws in the country.
 A first offense under Va.
 Code § 18.2-266 carries up to 12 months in jail, a $2,500 fine, and a one-year license suspension.
+Learn more about the legal consequences of DUI and how penalties are determined.

 - Drug offenses — Possession, distribution, and manufacturing charges carry different penalties depending on the substance and amount involved under Va.
 Code § 18.2-248 and related statutes.

 - Assault and battery — Simple assault is a Class 1 misdemeanor under Va.
 Code § 18.2-57, but charges can escalate to a felony depending on the circumstances, the alleged victim, or any prior convictions.
+Read about the differences between domestic assault and general assault charges.

 - Theft and larceny — Virginia treats larceny of property valued at $1,000 or more as grand larceny, a felony under Va.
 Code § 18.2-95.
+Understand the key elements required to prove criminal liability in theft cases.

 - Domestic violence — Assault and battery against a family or household member under Va.
 Code § 18.2-57.2 can result in protective orders, mandatory counseling, and a permanent criminal record.